Jobless Americans will have few options as benefits expire

 NEW YORK (AP) — Millions of jobless Americans lost their unemployment benefits on Monday, leaving only a handful of economic support programs for those who are still being hit financially by the year-and-a-half-old coronavirus pandemic.

 Two critical programs expired on Monday.
-One provided jobless aid to self-employed and gig workers and another provided benefits to those who have been unemployed more than six months.
+Onrovided jobless aid to self-employed and gig workers and another provided benefits to those who have been unemployed more than six months.
 Further, the Biden administration’s $300 weekly supplemental unemployment benefit also ran out on Monday.

 It’s estimated that roughly 8.9 million Americans will lose all or some of these benefits.